-In FY2014, Pennsylvania expects to finance approximately twelve wastewater, stormwater and nonpoint source projects.
+In FY2015, Pennsylvania expects to finance approximately twenty wastewater, stormwater and nonpoint source projects with the federal cap grant and state match.
 These include:

-- Six projects that have already been identified to receive principal forgiveness, totaling approximately \$4,285,416.
-These projects are in communities that could not otherwise afford financing. - Seven projects that have already been identified to qualify for the Green Project Reserve totaling \$3,298,071.
+- Four projects that have already been identified to receive principal forgiveness, totaling approximately \$8,512,249.
+These projects are in communities that could not otherwise afford financing. - Six projects that have already been identified to qualify for the Green Project Reserve totaling \$5,592,075.

+Additional projects are funded with recycled funds.
 Attachment 1 includes Pennsylvania's project funding list.
-These are the projects that Pennsylvania expects to fund in FY2014.
+These are the projects that Pennsylvania expects to fund in FY2015.